PacoVu/IODClientForWindowsUniversal/README.md

         {"entity_type", "people_eng,places_eng"}
     }

->iodApp: a string to identify an IDOL OnDemand API.
+* iodApp: a string to identify an IDOL OnDemand API.
 E.g. “ocrdocument”.
 Current supported apps are listed in the IODApps class.

->mode [REQ_MODE.SYNC | REQ_MODE.ASYNC]: specifies API call as Asynchronous or Synchronous.
+* mode [REQ_MODE.SYNC | REQ_MODE.ASYNC]: specifies API call as Asynchronous or Synchronous.

 *Return: void.*

-**Response:**
+*Response:*
-* If the mode is “ASYNC”, response will be returned via the requestCompletedWithJobID(String response) callback function.
+* If the mode is "ASYNC", response will be returned via the requestCompletedWithJobID(String response) callback function.
-* If the mode is “SYNC”, response will be returned via the requestCompletedWithContent(String response) callback function.
+* If the mode is "SYNC", response will be returned via the requestCompletedWithContent(String response) callback function.
 * If there is an error occurred, the error message will be sent via the onErrorOccurred(String errorMessage) callback function.

 **GetJobResult(String jobID)**